Killing of Rachel Nickell: Robert Napper

 In July 2006, the Scotland Yard team interviewed convicted murderer Robert Napper for two days at Broadmoor.
 Napper, 40 years old at that time, had been diagnosed as having paranoid schizophrenia and Asperger syndrome and had been held at the secure institution for more than ten years.
 He had been convicted of the murder of Samantha Bisset and her four-year-old daughter, Jazmine, in November 1993, sixteen months after Nickell's homicide.
+The police officer who arrested Napper for the murders of Samantha and Jazmine Bisset, and who also identified him as a suspect in the murder of Rachel Nickell, was Detective Sergeant Alan Jackaman.
 On 28 November 2007, Napper was charged with Nickell's murder.
 He appeared at City of Westminster Magistrates' Court on 4 December 2007, where he was granted bail on condition he remained at Broadmoor psychiatric hospital until another hearing on 20 December 2007.
 On 24 January 2008, he pleaded not guilty to Nickell's murder and the trial started on 11 November 2008.
 On 18 December 2008, at the Old Bailey, Napper pleaded guilty to the manslaughter of Rachel Nickell on the grounds of diminished responsibility.
 Mr Justice Griffith Williams said that Napper would be detained indefinitely at Broadmoor because he was "a very dangerous man".
 It is unlikely he will ever be released.
 At the same time, Stagg received a public apology from the Metropolitan Police for their previous involvement and prosecution of him in regard to the Nickell murder investigation.